hemidactylus/ollama-lab-demos/README.md

 ## Gitpod

+> [!IMPORTANT]
-Note: in April 2025 "Gitpod classic" will be discontinued fully, in favour of "Gitpod Flex" ([blog post](https://www.gitpod.io/blog/introducing-gitpod-flex)).
+> In April 2025 "Gitpod classic" will be discontinued fully, in favour of "Gitpod Flex" ([blog post](https://www.gitpod.io/blog/introducing-gitpod-flex)).
+This will disrupt usage of Katapod in a way that will be not easily recoverable.

-- TODO assess impact on Gitpod-based labs.

 [Open in Gitpod](https://gitpod.io/new/#https://github.com/hemidactylus/ollama-lab-demos)

 **Note**: on Gitpod,
 > Ollama will run in CPU-only mode.

-Left as an exercise:

-1. using more specialized Python libraries, e.g. `langchain-ollama` (see notebooks for details);
-2. setting up a Katapod scenario with an `ollama` instance running alongside it.